achilleas-k/osbuild-devel/README.md

+# Development environment scripts for osbuild and osbuild-composer

-# OSBuild container setup
+## OSBuild container setup

-This document describes how to set up and run multiple containers for developing and testing *osbuild-composer* and *osbuild*.
+This section describes how to set up and run multiple containers for developing and testing *osbuild-composer* and *osbuild*.
 This setup requires running two containers, one for *osbuild-composer* and other for *osbuild-worker* and *osbuild* together.

+**NB:** The container setup is going through a bit of a redesign right now, so some paths may differ, but the setup should still work as described.

-## Overview
+### Overview

 1. [Configure source directory](#configure-source-directory)
 2. [Generate SSL certs](#generate-ssl-certs)